About

 Technology building Link to heading

-I have built medical equipments used in surgical and for critical life support, SAAS applications for health-tech startups.
+I’ve built medical equipment used in surgery and critical life support, as well as SaaS applications for health-tech startups.

 My philosophical musing Link to heading